-The definition of the different action categories is typically left to the discretion of dataset authors, resulting in varying levels of abstraction.
-For example, the task of \emph{making coffee} may be decomposed into several steps involving different objects: \emph{open coffee maker, place filter, etc}.
-While the coarse granularity is sufficient in some cases, certain applications may require additional refinement to achieve specific goals.
-For example, robotic applications often need more detailed annotations, including per-joint instructions.
+A key aspect of both tasks is the granularity of the action categories, which can significantly affect the performance and applicability of the model.
+The definition of the different action categories is typically left to the discretion of the dataset authors, resulting in varying levels of abstraction.
+For example, the task of \emph{make coffee} may be decomposed into several steps involving different objects: \emph{open coffee maker, place filter}, etc. While the coarse granularity is sufficient in some cases, certain applications may require additional refinement to achieve specific goals.
+For example, robotics applications often require more detailed annotations, including per-joint instructions.

 This work presents an action recognition architecture that exploits both the hierarchical structure and the sequential execution of actions.
-To this end, we adopt a transformer encoder built upon state-of-the-art methods~\cite{Wang_2021_ICCV,ulhaq2022vision,Chen_2022_WACV} that use this architecture to model temporal dependencies.
+To this end, we adopt a transformer encoder built on the basis of state-of-the-art methods~\cite{Wang_2021_ICCV,ulhaq2022vision,Chen_2022_WACV} that use this architecture to model temporal dependencies.
 By exploiting the self-attention mechanism inherent in transformer architectures, this model exceeds previous methods such as 3D CNNs~\cite{8099985,sgs2021,10.1007/978-3-030-68238-5_48} and RNNs~\cite{LI201841,he2021db,An_2023_ICCV}, which often face challenges in capturing long-range temporal dependencies.